dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

   tc_stat -lookin /home/tc_pairs/*al092010.tcst -config TCStatConfig

 In this example, the TC-Stat tool uses any TCST file (output from **tc_pairs**) in the listed directory for the 9th Atlantic Basin storm in 2010.
 Filtering options and aggregated statistics are generated following configuration options specified in the **TCStatConfig** file.
 Further, using flags (e.g. **-basin, -column, -storm_name, etc..**.) option within the job command lines may further refine these selections.
-See :numref:`tc_stat-configuration-file` for options available for job command line and :ref:`Data IO MET-TC Configuration File Options` for how to use them.
+See :numref:`tc_stat-configuration-file` for options available for job command line and :numref:`Data IO MET-TC Configuration File Options` for how to use them.

 .. _tc_stat-configuration-file: